 Movement of light and light source, real time and the narrated time transmuted into viewing, the denting of metal studs, expansion joints, white shrink-plastic, a spray booth, tar sculptures that use the space like a shoe, the release.
-These auto referential building blocks will again be the vehicle for daily concerns in the exhibition En dat ook by Bram De Jonghe at 1646.
-The sculptural language that the artist uses flirts with the temporary by confirming the permanent.
+These auto referential building blocks were again the vehicle for daily concerns in the exhibition En dat ook by Bram De Jonghe at 1646.
+The sculptural language that the artist used, flirts with the temporary by confirming the permanent.
 The consolidation of heavy metal studs presupposes the presence of strong forces and suggests an action has taken place for a specific reason.

 Ever since he moved to The Hague, we have kept an eye on the work of Bram De Jonghe, from his first room-filling installation at Billytown, to his more recent solo presentations at Stroom Den Haag and Art Rotterdam.
 Though one would expect his large architectural interventions to be the most conspicuous part of his work, they are often of such self-evidence that they’re easily overlooked.
 It is actually the smaller, subtler works, which are placed within these interventions, that manage to surprise at unexpected moments, from the corner of your eye.